 Staff Wages: For the direct care worker wage, the BLS occupational category of Home Health and Personal Care Aides (BLS category: 31-1120) was used as the wage benchmark.
 This benchmark was also used for job coaches and vocational trainers.
-For services tiered to deliver care to individuals with high resource needs, direct care worker wage components were raised above the median benchmark, to a limit established by projections of available funding, to support retention of experienced, skilled staff.
+Effective September 1, 2022 DHCF used CMS Market Basket data, which were inflated to the midpoint of SFY 2023, to a limit established by projections of available funding in order to support retention of experienced, skilled staff for services tiered to deliver care to individuals with high resource needs.
+Effective October 1, 2023, DHCF used the 75th percentile of Home Health and Personal Care Aide BLS occupational categories, as established in the Comprehensive and Supports Waivers SFY 2023 Provider Rate Study, in the rate build-up methodology for agency provider rates.
+The state will not be doing a proportionate increase to participant directed services.
 The median wage for Maids and Housekeeping Cleaners (37-2012) was used for homemaker services, and Rehabilitation Counselor (BLS occupational category 21-1015) was used to identify the wage for rehabilitation counselors.
 Shift and unit supervisors were benchmarked to First Line Supervisors of Personal Service Workers (39-1022); registered behavioral technicians to Psychiatric Technicians (29-2053); behavior analysts to Clinical, Counseling and School Psychologists (19-3031); and assistant behavior analysts to Counselors, All Other (21-1019).
 Case managers were benchmarked to a blended wage based on 50% Healthcare Social Workers (21-1022) and 50% Child, Family, and School Social Workers (21-1021).
 All wage data were inflated to the midpoint of SFY 2023 using CMS Market Basket data.

-Employee Related Expense (ERE) Factor The ERE factor reflects the cost of program employee benefits, specifically:
+Employee Related Expense (ERE) Factor

+The ERE factor reflects the cost of program employee benefits, specifically: